What Are Athletic Mouth Guards?

 Children and adults both commonly play sports as a part of a healthy, active lifestyle.
 It can be fun to engage in physical activity, but it's important to protect your smile as you do.
-Dr. Eric Capps, our board-certified dentist, recommends wearing an athletic mouth guard while playing both contact and non-contact sports.
+Our dentist recommends wearing an athletic mouth guard while playing both contact and non-contact sports.
 Basketball, football, boxing, wrestling, baseball, and hockey are just some of the sports activities that can increase the risk of trauma or injury to your teeth, gums, and jawbone.
 It's possible for weight lifting and jogging to increase the strain on your jaw joints and bite.
 Our custom-made mouth guards are crafted for a comfortable fit to help reduce your risk of oral injury and keep your smile healthy.
 If you or someone in your family loves playing sports, reach out to Made Ya Smile Rayford in Spring, TX to see if a personalized mouth guard is a good option for you.

 Able to significantly decrease the risk of oral injury, especially in sports with lots of physical contact, custom mouth guards help protect overall oral health.
 These appliances are designed to fit comfortably between the upper and lower arches of the mouth and cover the gums and teeth for optimal protection.
 Mouth guards are made of high-quality materials, designed to last much longer than those widely available at sporting goods stores.